-Being clean and sober is a huge change.
-Those first several months are really hard.
+Have you recently gotten clean and sober?
+This is a big deal!
+So much change and growth is happening now.
+The first several months of sobriety are really hard.
 As a person in recovery, I know how difficult it is to change everything and start over.
 It is so critical for you to have support and guidance while you are trying to figure out "what now?".

 What is Recovery Counseling?